pghnaz/pghnaz.org/src/content/pages/terms.md

 title: Terms of Use
 ---

-Thank you for visiting our site.
+Thank you for visiting our website.

-We want you to enjoy your experience on our site.
-And we want you to have peace of mind.
+We want you to enjoy your experience on our site, and we want you to have peace of mind.

-These terms of use apply our site (https://pghnaz.org/) and any of its subdomains.
+These terms of use apply to our site (https://pghnaz.org/) and any of its subdomains.

 ## Privacy and Copyright Protection